shining-grimace/midi-graph/README.md

 ### REAPER 7

-#### Workflow Tips
+#### MIDI Graph Cues

 Add project Markers ("Insert" > "Marker (prompt for name)") at a desired playback position and use the name to specify MIDI Graph custom cue components.

-For a workflow to compose all notes in a single Track, add one Track for composing notes, and then one additional Track per sound that will be used.
-Send the composition Track to every other track.
-Add the MIDI Channel Filter LV2 plugin to the receiving Tracks, setting each one to a different channel, and add plugins for the desired sound for each channel Track.
-Now in the piano roll for the composition Track, set the "Color" option to "Channel" so notes are easier to distinguish by channel.
+#### Managing Instruments Per Channel

+MIDI Graph loads a single MIDI file track into a MIDI node, with a separate child node assigned to each channel used.

+To simulate this in REAPER, compose all notes in one track, but use a separate channel for each desired instrument.
+Then, add an additional track for each instrument.
+Send the original track where the notes are to each additional track, and add the MIDI Channel Filter LV2 plugin to the main track.

+To make channels easier to work with, in the piano roll for your composition track, set the "Color" option to "Channel", and it will be easier to tell which notes are for the same instrument given that they're all mixed together in one view.

+#### Project Configuration

+The above notes on Managing Instruments Per Channel describes the setup for a single track to be exported.
+This can be duplicated to implement multiple composition tracks in one project, though each composition track (track with MIDI notes) will need to be loaded into a separate MIDI node on the MIDI Graph side.

+It is not necessary to set up per-channel instruments on blank tracks (with no MIDI items on the track).
+There will be other ways to simulate in REAPER what is desired to be heard in MIDI Graph, though the setup will depend on what kinds of instruments are used (samplers, synths, etc.) and what configuration options your specific plugins support.

 #### Export Settings

 When exporting ("File" > "Export Project MIDI..."):
-- If notes were composed in a single track using multiple channels, select the main composition track before exporting, and then in the export dialog choose "Selected tracks only" under the "Consolidate MIDI items" setting, and "Merge to single MIDI track (type 0 MIDI file)" under "Output"
 - Check the "Embed project tempo/time signature changes" option
 - Check the "Export project markers as MIDI", choose "cues" instead of "markers", and uncheck the "Only export project markers that begin with '#'" setting to export cue components correctly
+- Both "Merge to single MIDI track (type 0 MIDI file)" and "Multitrack MIDI file (type 1 MIDI file)" are supported, though in the multitrack case only tracks with note data should be loaded into a MIDI node in MIDI Graph, and only one track can be loaded be node

 ## Examples